mayupei/figure-skating-action-segmentation/README.md

   <em>Figure 4: Skeleton Examples</em>
 </p>

+To reduce computational cost and running time, I downsample the videos by taking every 10th frame, resulting in an effective frame rate of 3 fps.
+This frequency is sufficient given the nature of the task: the first and last ~10 frames of an element are generally entry and exit transitions, and the exact start and end times of an element are ambiguous anyway.

-To remove variation in scale and global position across frames, I normalize the skeletons to a consistent size and center them so that their center of mass is at the origin (0, 0, 0), which is a standard practice in the literature.
+Additionally, to remove variation in scale and global position across frames, I normalize the skeletons to a consistent size and center them so that their center of mass is at the origin (0, 0, 0), which is a standard practice in the literature.

 ## The Model and Experiments
 ### The Model